Inedo/inedo-docs/Content/proget/api/security/permissions/delete.md

 order: 3
 ---

-*Delete Permission* is available as both a `pgutil` command and an HTTP Request, and will delete a granted or denied permission from a User or Group.
+*Delete Permission* is available as both a `pgutil` command and an HTTP Request, and will delete a granted or denied Permission from a User or Group.

-:::(Info) (🚀 Quick Example: Deleting a permission with pgutil) This example will delete the configured permission with an id `3`:
+:::(Info) (🚀 Quick Example: Deleting a Permission with pgutil) This example will delete the configured Permission with an id `3`:
 ```bash
 pgutil security permissions delete --id=3
 ```
 :::

 ## Command Specification (CLI)
-The `security permissions delete` command is used to delete a granted or denied permission from a User or Group.
+The `security permissions delete` command is used to delete a granted or denied Permission from a User or Group.

 The `--id` options is always required.